Air Fryer Tilapia

 Do you have to thaw the fish before air-frying it?

 It depends; you can thaw it or cook it without thawing.
-If the fish isn’t thawed, you’ll need to increase the cooking time.
+If the fish isn’t thawed, I find adding an extra 3 minutes to be sufficient.

 air fryer tilapia recipe.